This PDF is the current document as it appeared on Public Inspection on 10/30/2014 at 08:45 am.

-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Line 524J-200 Abandonment Project involving abandonment of facilities by Tennessee Gas Pipeline Company, L.L.C.
-(TGP) in Lafourche Parish, Louisiana.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Compressor Station 245 Horsepower Replacement Project involving construction and operation of facilities by Tennessee Gas Pipeline Company, LLC (TGP) in Herkimer County, New York.
 The Commission will use this EA in its decision-making process to determine whether the project is in the public convenience and necessity.

 This notice is being sent to the Commission's current environmental mailing list for this project.
 State and local government representatives should notify their constituents of this proposed project and encourage them to comment on their areas of concern.

 TGP provided landowners with a fact sheet prepared by the FERC entitled “An Interstate Natural Gas Facility On My Land?
-What Do I Need To Know?”.
-This fact sheet addresses a number of typically-asked questions, including the use of eminent domain and how to participate in the Commission's proceedings.
+What Do I Need To Know?”
+This fact sheet addresses a number of typically asked questions, including how to participate in the Commission's proceedings.
 It is also available for viewing on the FERC Web site (www.ferc.gov).

 Summary of the Proposed Project

 At its existing Compressor Station 245 in Herkimer County, New York, TGP proposes to:

 (1) Abandon in place one existing 3,500 horsepower Worthington ML12 natural gas-fired compressor unit;

 (2) retire from active service three existing 1,400 horsepower Worthington UTC natural gas-fired compressor units and retain the units in place for standby use;

 (3) install one new 8,219 horsepower Taurus 70 natural gas-fired turbine compressor unit; and